Cautious investor

 Building a plan

-You may choose to structure your investment using pots or goals that feel more predictable, especially if you’re planning for medium‑term milestones or want to limit unexpected changes.
+You may choose to structure your investment using pots for goals that feel more predictable, especially if you’re planning for medium‑term milestones or want to limit unexpected changes.

 tools

-It could be useful to explore calculators, risk descriptions, or app features that show how the value of your investments can move over time.
-Tools like these could help you feel more comfortable that you’re making informed financial decisions.
+It could be useful to explore calculators, risk descriptions, or app features.
+Tools like these could help investors understand how values may change over time.

 Things for you to keep in mind